 Salt is a magical ingredient used in almost every recipe you will find.
-It is a flavor enhancer which means it actually makes other ingredients taste better when added to them.
+It is a flavor enhancer, which means it makes other ingredients taste better when added to them.
 This is all wonderful except that eating too much salt is bad for us.

-Too much salt in the diet forces your body to hold onto more water which raises blood pressure.
-This can put strain on the heart, liver and kidneys and lead to inflammation in the body and problems with the vital organs and even the brain.
+Too much salt in the diet forces your body to hold onto more water, which raises blood pressure.
+This can put a strain on the heart, liver and kidneys and lead to inflammation in the body and problems with the vital organs and even the brain.

 Reducing salt is not just about omitting it to your food when cooking.
 It is estimated that 80% of an average person’s salt intake comes from “hidden” sources, which means processed food.
 There is a huge amount of salt added to most processed foods to prolong shelf life and to enhance flavor where poor quality ingredients may have been used.

 It’s not just fast food to look out for either, supermarket ready meals, and processed meats typically contain large amounts of salt, and should be avoided.